Understanding Male Infertility

 What is male infertility?

 According to the World Health Organization and the International Committee Monitoring Assisted Reproductive Technologies (ICMART), failure to get pregnant is defined as clinical infertility if pregnancy is not established after 12 months or more of regular unprotected sexual intercourse.
-While either one or both of the partners may contribute to the reproductive challenges of the couple, male infertility, like female infertility, is a clinical diagnosis that can only be determined after formal assessment and testing.

 How common is male infertility?

-One in eight couples have trouble getting pregnant or sustaining a pregnancy.
+At least one in eight couples have trouble getting pregnant or sustaining a pregnancy.
 Approximately one-third of infertility is attributed to the female partner, one-third attributed to the male partner and one-third is caused by a combination of problems in both partners or, is unexplained.

 Male infertility is more common in environments with high levels of environmental pollution, including water contaminants, pesticides and herbicides.
 Some recent population studies have suggested that sperm counts have been declining universally even though infertility has not been increasing substantially.